The Definitive Guide to NoSQL Databases

 The order of the T-Tree, B+-Tree, and the O2-Tree used was m = 512.

-Time is recorded for operations of search, insert, and delete with update ratios varying between 0%-100% for an index of 50M records, with the operations resulting in adding another 50M records to the index.
+Time was recorded for search, insert, and delete operations with update ratios varying between 0% and 100% for an index of 50M records, with the operations adding another 50M records to the index.

-It is clear that with an update ratio of 0-10%, B-Tree and T-Tree perform better than O2-Tree.
-However, with the update ratio increasing, O2-Tree index performs significantly better than most other data structures, with the B-Tree and Red-Black Tree structures suffering the most.
+Based on these benchmark results, it is clear that B-Tree and T-Tree structures performed better than O2-Tree at update ratios of 0%-10%.
+However, as the update ratio increased, the O2-Tree generally performed better than most of the other indexing structures tested, with the B-Tree and Red-Black Tree structures showing the largest performance declines.

 The Case for NoSQL